Peggie Gillom-Granderson: Career

 From 1980 to 1981, Gillom played in the Women's Professional Basketball League with the Dallas Diamonds.
 In 1981, Gillom became an assistant coach for the women's basketball team at Ole Miss and remained in her position until 1997.
 In 1997, Gillom was an assistant coach for Van Chancellor when the Houston Comets started their first season in the Women's National Basketball Association.
 While with the Comets, Gillom was part of the coaching team that won the 1997 WNBA Championship.

 Gillom remained with the Comets until she was selected as the head coach for the Texas A&M Aggies women's basketball team in June 1998.
-During her tenure between 1998 to 2003, Gillom had 63 wins and 86 losses.
+During her tenure between 1998 and 2003, Gillom had 63 wins and 86 losses.
 While at Texas A&M, Gillom was an assistant coach for the American women's basketball team that won bronze at the 1999 Pan American Games and gold at the 2000 Summer Olympics.
 In 2003, Gillom returned to the University of Mississippi as the women's basketball associate head coach under Carol Ross.
 She remained with Mississippi until she decided to retire from her coaching position in 2009.
 After ending her basketball career, Gillom-Granderson became a chaplain for the sportswomen at Ole Miss that year and continued to hold her religious position throughout the 2010s.

 Personal life and honors

 Gillom was married in 2005.
 In 2008, the Mississippi Sports Hall of Fame first started awarding the C Spire Gillom Trophy for the best yearly women's college basketball player in Mississippi.
 Gillom was named into the Ole Miss Athletics Hall of Fame in 1996.
-Other hall of fame inductions include the Mississippi Sports Hall of Fame in 1998 and the Women's Basketball Hall of Fame in 2013.
+Other hall of fame inductions include the Mississippi Sports Hall of Fame in 1998 and the Women's Basketball Hall of Fame in 2013.The Gillom Athletics Performance Center on the Ole Miss campus is named for Gillom-Granderson and her sister Jennifer Gillom, also an Ole Miss former outstanding player.